rylativity/opensearch-nginx-keycloak/README.md

 * Update the command under the keycloak in docker-compose.yml: `command: ["-Dkeycloak.frontendUrl=http://localhost/auth"]` replacing `localhost` with the IP address or resolvable domain name of your server.
 * Update the value of opensearch_security.openid.base_redirect_url: in opensearch_dashboards.yml, replacing `localhost` with the IP address or resolvable domain name of your server.
 * Set the corresponding redirect URI in your keycloak client
+* If you are not serving HTTPS connections from NginX (or some other method), you must set the value of "opensearch_security.cookie.secure:" to false (Note: http://localhost is considered secure by most web browsers)